sag-gov-integration-unit/webmethods-container-deployments/aws_ecs/api_management/README.md

 docker-compose --env-file ./configs/docker.env${SAG_RELEASE} -f docker-compose-build.yml push
 ```

-At this point, you should have all the images in AWS ECR, ready to be used in our AWS ECR deployments.
+At this point, you should have all the images in AWS ECR, and as such, you are now ready to deploy webmethods API Management stacks in AWS ECS.

-### Deploy the products
+## Deployments

-#### apigateway-with-apiportal
+### Stack Apigateway With Apiportal

 Pick the deployment type you want to try...with more detailed instructions: